 Established in 1908, the St. John’s University School of Education was the second school in New York State to award graduate degrees to teachers.
-Today, the School has three departments: Department of Curriculum and Instruction; the Department of Administrative and Instructional Leadership; and the Department of Education Specialties and Counseling.
+Today, the School has four departments: Department of Curriculum and Instruction; the Department of Administrative and Instructional Leadership; the Department of Education Specialties; and the Department of Counselor Education.
 In 2002, U.S. News and World Report featured the School in its list of "America’s Best Graduate Schools."

 The School of Education has four major goals, consistent with the mission and distinctive purposes of St. John's University: to foster a culture of academic excellence and commitment to moral values; to provide for the professional development of faculty and students; to support and encourage excellence in teaching and scholarly research; and to serve as a partner and resource to the larger educational community.
 Specifically, the School’s purpose is to: